RBF-HS: Recursive Best-First Hitting Set Search: Evaluation

 \item \emph{Results for the hardest cases:} For the purpose of clarity of Figs.~\ref{fig:results_card_SPL} and \ref{fig:results_card_ENT}, we excluded the results for the two DPIs ccc and cce.
 These two DPIs result from the integration (\emph{alignment} \cite{euzenat2011ontology}) of two ontologies describing a common domain (in this case: a conference management system) in a different way.
 As a consequence of the automatized alignment process, a multitude of independent issues in terms of (minimal) conflicts emerge at once in the resulting ontology.
 This leads to large sizes of minimal diagnoses (cf.\ Tab.~\ref{tab:dataset}, column 4), which causes a high depth and thus enormous size of the hitting set tree.
-The runtime and memory measurements for these hard cases are demonstrated by Fig.~\ref{fig:results_card_scalability}(right).
-We detect gigantic space savings up to four orders of magnitude while runtime still remains in most cases comparable with HS-Tree (in 25\,\% of the cases RBF-HS's runtime is even better).
-For instance, for the case ccc, ENT, 2 we observed that HS-Tree required more than 800 times the memory used by RBF-HS, while RBF-HS exhibited also a 3\,\% lower runtime.
+The runtime and memory measurements for these hard cases are demonstrated by Fig.~\ref{fig:results_card_hardest_cases}.
+We detect gigantic space savings up to nearly four orders of magnitude achieved by RBF-HS while runtime still remained in most cases comparable with HS-Tree; in 38\,\% of the cases RBF-HS's runtime was even better.
+For instance, for the case ccc, ENT, 2, we observed that HS-Tree required more than 800 times the memory used by RBF-HS, while RBF-HS exhibited also a 3\,\% lower runtime.
 Even more impressingly, RBF-HS reduced the memory consumption by a factor of more than 4200 while at the same time decreasing the computation time by 15\,\% in the case ccc, SPL, 6.
+Moreover, in the case ccc, SPL, 20, we registered substantial time savings of 65\,\% coupled with a 99.9\,\% memory reduction achieved by RBF-HS.
+Finally, note that in one run for the cce, SPL, 20 setting, HS-Tree ran out of memory after running 37 minutes while RBF-HS solved the same problem in less than 11 minutes and required memory for merely 125 tree nodes.
 Again, as discussed above, the use of HBF-HS allows to level any significant time overheads of RBF-HS while consuming a limited amount of memory.

 \end{enumerate}